We will now transfer you to our booking site.

 He first worked in the Events team, and pushed himself hard, worked as many hours as was needed, improved his English, and built a reputation for always being there.

-Antonio describes the Caramel Room as a room without a door, quite true in an architectural sense, but what he really means is that it is “an open house”, “it embraces everybody”.
+Antonio describes the Collins Room as a room without a door, quite true in an architectural sense, but what he really means is that it is “an open house”, “it embraces everybody”.

 While he won’t admit that he has a favourite time of day, he does enjoy meeting new people, and often that is during Prêt-à-Portea, the unique celebration of the traditional English afternoon tea.